sntakirutimana72/awesome-books-v2/README.md

 # Awesome Books

 A book-manager app that pulls from the browser localstorage and allows users to view existing books and add more books to the records.
-Built with HTLM, CSS, JavaScript, and Webpack.
+Built with HTLM, CSS, and JavaScript.

 ## Built With